terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard-extend/README.md

     - Creates two private networks: a management network and a backup network
     - Attaches the PowerVS workspace to transit gateway
     - Creates an SSH key.
-    - Optionally imports up to three custom Linux and SAP Linux images from Cloud Object Storage.
+    - Optionally imports up to three custom images from Cloud Object Storage.

 ### Notes:
 - Make sure that you select a PowerVS zone that is different from the one used for the prerequisite infrastructure.